 Since both space and time came into existence with the big bang, the cause of the big bang must itself be non-physical and timeless.
 Not eternal in the sense that it has always existed (since time came into being with the big bang), but eternal in the sense of being literally timeless.

 According to Bill Craig, the cause of the big bang must also be personal.
 This is where things can become unclear for some people.
-The same is true of my version of the moral argument, when personal agency is introduced, so I think just the move of introducing a person into the argument can be a strange thing in the ears of some people, so it is here that we need to slow down and unpack things carefully.
+The same is true of my version of the moral argument, when personal agency is introduced, so it seems that the move of introducing a person into the argument can be a strange thing in the ears of some people.
+For that reason, it is here that we need to slow down and unpack things carefully.

 The occurrence of the big bang is the same in this regard.
 Why did that event occur, some 13.77 billion years ago?
 Was it, as some say, the inevitable outcome of the laws of physics?
 Here William Lane Craig draws on the “Islamic Principle of Determination,” an argument made centuries ago by Muslim philosophy Al-Ghazali.
 Craig elaborates: